9 AI Search Trends That Will Reshape Algorithms in 2026

 1. SE Ranking: Best Overall Value for SMEs

-SE Ranking emerges as the top choice for SMEs due to its comprehensive feature set and competitive pricing starting at $52 per month.
-The platform excels in several key areas where GA4 falls short, particularly in AI visibility tracking and cross-platform integration.
+SE Ranking is the top choice for SMEs, with a comprehensive feature set and competitive pricing starting at $52 per month.
+The platform excels in key areas where GA4 falls short, especially in AI visibility tracking and cross-platform integration.

 Key Advantages Over GA4: